Kitware/ParaView/Web/Documentation/guides/py_launcher/README.md

 ### Configuration

-The launcher server will rely on a configuration file that will provides all the required information for the service to run.
-The following listing illustrate what that file could contains.
+The launcher server will rely on a configuration file that will provide all of the information required for the service to run.
+The following listing illustrates what that file could contain.

 __launcher.config__